Chapter 9 : Chapter Nine - Avrille

 Background: Font color:

 The first draft ended up being over five rolls of parchment.
-I managed to cut it down to a still impressive three and a half, hoping that the content was “profound” enough for him.
-After making one final draft, painstakingly printed in my best handwriting, I walked down to Professor Snape’s office and deposited the finished product in the mailbox outside his door just as the castle bell tolled five in the morning.
+I managed to cut it down to a still impressive three and a half, hoping the content was “profound” enough for him.
+After making one final draft, painstakingly copied in my best handwriting, I walked down to Professor Snape’s office and deposited the finished product in the mailbox outside his door just as the castle bell tolled five in the morning.
 Since I didn’t have any observations that day, I went straight back up to bed and slept until dinner.

 “Would you care to join me in a walk around the grounds later this afternoon, Mistress Asphodel?
 I was thinking of taking a turn after I’ve completed my daily fan mail replies,” he said in a disgustingly cheery voice.
 I heard Lavinia snort a laugh behind me then try to cover it up as a strange cough.